United Passions: Response from cast and crew

-Auburtin, in his first interview since the film's disastrous US opening in June 2015 told The Hollywood Reporter that he tried to strike a balance between "a Disney propaganda film [and] a Costa-Gavras/Michael Moore movie", but the project ultimately tipped in FIFA's favour.
+Auburtin, in his first interview since the film's disastrous US opening in June 2015, told The Hollywood Reporter that he tried to strike a balance between "a Disney propaganda film [and] a Costa-Gavras/Michael Moore movie", but the project ultimately tipped in FIFA's favour.
 He added, "Now I'm seen as bad as the guy who brought AIDS to Africa or the guy who caused the financial crisis.
 My name is all over [this mess], and apparently, I am a propaganda guy making films for corrupt people."

-Roth, who has not seen the film and has declined repeated requests to speak about the film, confessed in May 2015, before the scandal broke, to the German newspaper Die Welt: "Yeah, I apologize I didn't question the director, I didn't question the script", he said.
-"This is a role that will have my father turning in his grave".
-He admitted that he took the job for the money, saying it helped him out of a "financial hole", and added: "[B]ut you know what?
+Roth, who has not seen the film and has declined repeated requests to speak about the film, confessed in May 2015, before the scandal broke, to the German newspaper Die Welt: "Yeah, I apologize I didn't question the director, I didn't question the script.
+This is a role that will have my father turning in his grave".
+He admitted that he took the role for the money, saying it helped him out of a "financial hole", and added: "[B]ut you know what?
 The hole FIFA has dug for itself is so deep, they'll never get out of it".
 Roth also added in a Reddit AMA regarding taking the role that "I had two kids in college so I had to make a decision and it was probably poorly judged but once you make that decision you have to follow through", but added, "I am glad I did it for my family."

 Jason Barry, who plays an investigative reporter in the film, said in an interview that, like Roth, he had not watched it.
 "It's incredibly unusual for a non-studio to put that much money into a film with no distribution or anything already in place … no pre-sales, no sales done on Cannes," he said, adding that "some of my dialogue was cut because [Blatter] didn't like the tone of the way I was asking some of the questions.
 And let's be honest, in the script I'm not asking anything intense in any way shape or form.
 It makes Blatter out to be what Blatter thinks he is—the shining beacon of world football.
 It was a vanity project for FIFA."